 Urban Reserves Transportation Study

-The study's four primary components each with major deliverables:
+The four components and major deliverables included:

 - Partnerships and Outreach: Technical Advisory Committee rosters and performance measures

 - Assessment of growth impacts and system needs: Land use assumptions, travel demand forecasts and analysis and transportation needs assessment report

 - Evaluation of potential improvements: Infrastructure analysis report and engineering feasibility report for identified transportation system plan projects in study areas

 - Infrastructure Funding Plan Template: Review of best practices, finance plan components, glossary of funding sources and infrastructure finance plan template